 At some point in the 1950s, Rosalind moved back to Welwyn and lived with her mother’s former cook, Mrs Minnie Gray Matilda Jeeves at 13 Digswell Hill, the cottage on the Great North Road that was known as Jeeves Cottage.
 Minnie’s husband Harry died in January 1951, and Rosalind probably arrived afterwards, originally for a short stay, but she never moved out.
 Her passion was gardening and flowers, and she established a wonderful garden at Jeeves Cottage.
 She was a prominent supporter of the Ayots Horticultural Society and provided four trophies, which are still awarded every year.

-Mrs Jeeves died in 1968 and Rosalind continued to live at Jeeves Cottage until the house was demolished to make way for the A1(M).
-She was devastated at the loss of her garden and died shortly afterwards on 27 August 1971 at the age of 85.
-Rosalind’s ashes are buried in her father’s grave, although she is not named on the memorial.
+Mrs Jeeves died in 1968 and Rosalind continued to live at Jeeves Cottage.
+She moved in some items from Sherrards that had been in storage for many years.
+Sadly, Jeeves Cottage was demolished to make way for the A1(M).
+Rosalind was devastated at the loss of her garden and died shortly afterwards on 27 August 1971 at the age of 85.
+Her ashes are buried in her father’s grave, although she is not named on the memorial.
 Her mother’s burial place is unknown.

 Rosalind Trench-Watson is remembered by several people who lived around Ayot Green, and one of them who knew her well has kindly provided the following recollection: –